dimxy/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

 // create a public key from a transaction id as it was made in 'Txidaddress pattern':
 CPubKey txidpk = CCtxidaddr(txidaddr, createtxid);

-// create vData opject that will be added to cc vout: std::vector<std::vector<unsigned char>> vData = std::vector<std::vector<unsigned char>>();
+// create vData object that will be added to cc vout: std::vector<std::vector<unsigned char>> vData = std::vector<std::vector<unsigned char>>();

 // Put the opreturn into vData object: